Baggerone/gopixels2svg/README.md

 # gopixels2svg

-Create simple svg xml from 2-dimensional grid of pixel colors
+Create simple svg xml from a 2-dimensional grid of pixel colors.